Ashok0/EnderalVREssentials/README.md

 [**Pine Branches Redone 4K v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/45294?tab=files): Realistic pine branches replacer.
 All types covered.
 Billboards included.

+[**El Sopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
+The Hammer And Tongs.
+Performance Friendly.
+Ultra Immersive.
+All Resolutions.
+No ESP.

 [**Animated Forge Water v0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): A mesh only animated forge water replacer with refraction.
 No ESP.

+[**Animated Forge Water v0.1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/52322?tab=files): Also fixes some Elsopa bugs.

 [**Embers XD v2.2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
 - Use "Vanilla Flames" as vanilla flames look better in VR.
 - Delete ESP files.
-- If using "Animated Forge Water", Embers XD must be patched manually using Nifskope.
+- If using "Animated Forge Water v0.1", Embers XD must be patched manually using Nifskope.
 Open .nif files in \mods\Animated Forge Water\meshes\furniture\ and \mods\Embers XD\meshes\furniture\.
 Navigate to the following "Values", BlacksmithForgeMarker.nif > BlacksmithForgeMarker > BlacksmithForge01 > Fire > OrderedRenderingNode > WATER.
 Right click WATER in the Animated Forge files and select Block > Copy Branch.
 Right click WATER in the Embers XD files and select Block > Remove.
 Then right click BSORderedNode in the Embers XD files and select Block > Paste Branch > Yes and then press SAVE and OK.
+- If using "Animated Forge Water v0.1.2", Embers XD must be patched again manually using Nifskope.
+Open .nif files in \meshes\dlc02\architecture\ and \meshes\furniture\ for both the Animated Forge and Embers XD mods.
+Navigate to "Values" containing BlacksmithAnvil01 and copy these from the Animated Forge mod using "Copy Branch".
+Next, open .nif files in Embers XD.
+Navigate to "Values" containing BlacksmithAnvil01.
+Remove these values and replace them with the Animated Forge values using "Paste Branch".
+Then press SAVE and OK.

 [**HLP Night Sky High v2.07**](https://www.nexusmods.com/skyrimspecialedition/mods/8752): HLP Night Sky offers a tasteful, realistic, and lore-friendly replacement of the night sky textures (stars, constellations, and the milky way.